MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 !!! note
     If you followed the FMJ installation steps, your rails are already installed.
 Proceed to fitting the lead-screw!

-Install the Z rails with only the lower carriages installed onto the `C` extrusion using M3x10mm SHCS.
+Install the MGN15 250mm rails with only the lower carriages installed onto the `C` extrusion using M3x10mm SHCS.
 Make sure the end-most and centre-most bolt holes in each rail are used.

-Use printed [rail alignment guides](https://github.com/MillenniumMachines/Milo-v1.5/tree/main/STL%20Files/Tools/Rail%20Alignment%20Guide.stl) to make sure the rails are aligned.

 ![](../img/z_axis_assembly/y_axis_step_60_1.png){: .shadow}

 !!! tip
     You can use the rail alignment guides to stop the lower carriages from falling off the vertical rail!

+!!! tip annotate "Aligning the Rails"
+    Repeat the alignment procedure described for the Y axis to ensure your rails are aligned to each other and the extrusion.

 ---